 The Solid Waste Authority of Lake County (SWALCO), which represents 45 local Illinois governments just south of the Wisconsin border, reported first hearing from the DOJ's antitrust division in early May 2019.
 SWALCO sent a letter to DOJ in June 2019 outlining how a post-merger Waste Management could end up with 63% of the county's residential households under contract, control 44% of commercial waste collected, own both local landfills (Countryside and Zion) and run the only local MRF.
 The company would also own or operate the five closest landfills to Chicago, with Republic and Waste Connections running the others.

-SWALCO hired its own antitrust attorney, in partnership with the neighboring Solid Waste Authority of Northern Cook County (SWANCC), which sent its own letter to DOJ last summer, and the group traveled to Washington, D.C. for a meeting with agency staff in September.
+SWALCO hired its own antitrust attorney, in partnership with the neighboring Solid Waste Agency of Northern Cook County (SWANCC), which sent its own letter to DOJ last summer, and the group traveled to Washington, D.C. for a meeting with agency staff in September.
 SWANCC's executive committee minutes indicate "DOJ was receptive to their concerns."
 Subsequent minutes show both entities have remained in contact with the DOJ.
 SWALCO reported calling the agency just last week.

 SWALCO Executive Director Walter Willis recently confirmed these details to Waste Dive and said the idea of Chicagoland going from four vertically-integrated players to three was not a desirable outcome.